VitaliiSvietkov/UCODE-uls/README.md

      -m      Stream output format; list files across the page, separated by commas.

+     -o      List in long format, but omit the group id.

      -p      Write a slash (`/') after each filename if that file is a direc- tory.